Note

 import base64

-# instantiate an evaluator with image and multi-modal support
+# Create an instance of an evaluator with image and multi-modal support.

 safety_evaluator = ContentSafetyEvaluator(credential=azure_cred, azure_ai_project=project_scope)